ldelgadop44/General_Documentation/kubernetes/xray-aws/readme.md

 Further, this structure will should be encoding with base64, and that value will be sent at the secret in the `credencials.yaml` file.

-Then, we have to create the secret credentials.yaml and other components to xray-daemon, for this we will execute
+Then, we have to create the secret credentials.yaml and other components to xray-daemon in the x-ray namespace, for this we will execute

 ```
 kubectl create ns x-ray